emtv/treehouse-02-responsive_profile/README.md

 ## Features

 I'm add a simple efect for ligth scrool on the click menu.
 This is for a better navigation experience.
-I'm changue the bacground color and some text color
+I'm changue the background color and some text color

 ## Third Party